Collins Fields A High-Tech Airport Surface Awareness System

 Key Takeaways:

-• The system provides real-time tracking of all aircraft and ground vehicles on airport property, offering comprehensive situational awareness to traffic managers.
+• The Collins Airport Surface Awareness System tracks all aircraft and ground vehicles in real-time, providing comprehensive situational awareness to managers.

 See a mistake?
 Contact us.